rOY369/Docs/work/Sustainable office/zero_waste.md

 ### Outcome

-The successful implementation of this zero_waste action plan means that the following outcomes are achieved -  Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
+The successful implementation of this zero_waste action plan means that the following outcomes are achieved
+- Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
-- Gte
+- Get a green certificate from a certified waste management consultant.

+### Basis of Action Plan

+Each step in the zero_waste action plan has to meet up the following re

 ### Waste Management Consultants